Thesis Advisory Committee (TAC)

 TAC Meeting Goals

 The Thesis Advisory Committee (from here on referred to as TAC) is responsible for the individual supervision of Doctoral students.
 The main purpose of TAC meetings are to keep track of the doctoral student pace and progress, to offer advice on the thesis project’s development and to provide the doctoral student an opportunity to discuss their progress — or lack of it.
-Including other scientific supporting members, besides the direct supervisor, facilitate gaining new insights on the project to get it back on track towards completion with the remaining time.
+By including other scientific supporting members, besides the direct supervisor, is to facilitate gaining new insights on the project and even get it back on track towards completion with the remaining time.

 TAC committee composition

-- The TAC should consist of 3 to 4 experienced scientists (including the doctoral student's advisor).
-Other than the supervisor, 2 TAC members must come from outside of the doctoral student‘s research group in order to foster interdisciplinarity.
+- The TAC should consist of 3 to 4 experienced scientists (including the doctoral student's direct supervisor and the 2nd supervisor from the Un KN registration forms (in some cases the direct supervisor is the 2nd).
+Other than the direct supervisor, two TAC members must come from outside of the doctoral student‘s research group in order to foster interdisciplinarity.

 - It is not required that all members of the TAC hold the position of professor.
 Make sure to discuss who best to include on the TAC with your advisor, these members should be able to provide the doctoral student (and/or project) with insights from different scientific perspectives.
 Ideally, they are meant to complement each other.